By Kelcey Alonzo

-GC: Some of these shots are now part of rock ‘n roll history; had you known this, the day you were shooting him, would you have done anything different?
+GC: Some of these shots are now part of rock’ n roll history; had you known this, the day you were shooting him, would you have done anything differently?

 GM: I would have shot a load more film!
-I would have shot him in colour and I would have shot him with a guitar!
-It all sounds very obvious now with hindsight, but at the time I was adamant that we should photograph him in black and white only and treat him with dignity and gravitas as a serious musician; and back then we all thought it was very uncool to be photographed with an instrument in the studio.
+I would have shot him in color, and I would have shot him with a guitar!
+It all sounds very obvious now with hindsight, but at the time, I was adamant that we should photograph him in black and white only and treat him with dignity and gravitas as a serious musician.
+Back then, we all thought it was very uncool to be photographed with an instrument in the studio.

-GM: It took me years to get my work shown in galleries because of the subject matter and over those years my name and reputation has steadily become known to a wider audience to a point now where I believe I am acknowledged as one of the foremost music photographers of my generation.
-However, my subjects were always supposed to be the “heroes” and I never intended for my name or style to get in the way of that so, I guess, it should always be the subject first and my vision of them second.
+GM: It took me years to get my work shown in galleries because of the subject matter.
+Over those years, my name and reputation have steadily become known to a wider audience to a point now where I believe I am acknowledged as one of the foremost music photographers of my generation.
+However, my subjects were always supposed to be the “heroes,” and I never intended for my name or style to get in the way of that so, I guess it should always be the subject first and my vision of them second.

 GC: Here comes a loaded question: can we ask which is your favorite shot from your body of work and why?

-GM: I find it impossible to select a favorite because there are a lot that I still like and consider to be pretty good.
-However, my images of Jimi will always stand out because they have a life and energy of their own now and interest in them just increases all the time!
+GM: I find it impossible to select a favorite because there is a lot that I still like and consider to be pretty good.
+However, my images of Jimi will always stand out because they have a life and energy of their own now, and interest in them just increases all the time!

 GC: How do you feel about photography today with all the technological advancements in photography?
 Is it really that hard to take a photograph now?
-I mean, there is Capture One, Photoshop, and a wide array of plug-ins that go along with them.
+There is Capture One, Photoshop, and a wide array of plug-ins that go along with them.

-GM: I have been utilising digital technology since the early 90’s as a post-production tool, but nearly all of my photography originated on film even towards the end of my commercial career.
-The vast number of so-called photographs now being created on phones, iPad’s, and automated cameras has had a damaging effect on professional photography and photography in general because it has lowered standards and expectations.
-Anybody can take a groovy looking snap these days as long as it is only viewed on a screen in a tiny format, but this ability has made it much harder to survive as a professional photographer and I am delighted to have retired from commercial photography when I did!
+GM: I have been utilizing digital technology since the early ’90s as a post-production tool, but nearly all of my photography originated on film, even towards the end of my commercial career.
+The vast number of so-called photographs now being created on phones, iPad’s, and automated cameras have had a damaging effect on professional photography and photography in general because it has lowered standards and expectations.
+Anybody can take a groovy-looking snap these days as long as it is only viewed on a screen in a tiny format.
+Still, this ability has made it much harder to survive as a professional photographer, and I am delighted to have retired from commercial photography when I did!

-GC: Recently an album of Hendrix’ unreleased material came out: People, Hell and Angles; like other Hendrix unreleased material, is there an archive of your work we can expect to see?
+GC: Recently, an album of Hendrix’s unreleased material came out: People, Hell, and Angles; like other Hendrix unreleased material, is there an archive of your work we can expect to see?

 GM: And the cover for that album is a rarely seen portrait of Jimi from my archive.
-I have a new book published in the UK in September this year that is a retrospective view of my 50 years in music photography and I hope people will be surprised and interested to see the range of work beyond Jimi and the ‘Stones.
-My archive consists of thousands of negatives and transparencies but, inevitably, only a fraction of these have been seen and published.
+I have a book published in the UK that is a retrospective view of my 50 years in music photography, and I hope people will be surprised and interested to see the range of work beyond Jimi and the ‘Stones.
+My archive consists of thousands of negatives and transparencies, but, inevitably, only a fraction of these have been seen and published.